juergenweb/FrontendForms/README.md

 ### Image CAPTCHA
 The image CAPTCHA shows an image and the user has to answer which category fits to the image.
-The following categories exist at the moment: tee, house, lake, flower, animal, mountain, ship, car.
+The following categories exist at the moment: trees, houses, lakes, flowers, animals, mountains, ships and cars.
-You can manipulate the image by using various filters (can be set in the configuration).
+You can also manipulate the images by using various filters (can be set in the configuration).

 ### Random string CAPTCHA
 A random string will be provided inside an image and the user has to write this string into the input field below.

 ### Even string CAPTCHA
-This is almost the same as the random string CAPTCHA with the only difference, that the user has to enter ever second character (even character) and not the whole string.
+This is almost the same as the random string CAPTCHA with the only difference, that the user has to enter every second character (even character) and not the whole string.

 ### Reverse string CAPTCHA
-This is also almost the same as the random string CAPTCHA with the only difference, that the user has to enter the characters from right to left (reverse order).
+This is also almost the same as the random string CAPTCHA with the only difference, that the user has to enter the characters from right to left (reverse order) instead of left to right.

 ### Math CAPTCHA
 The user has to solve a simple calculation.